CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/scaling.md

 ## Vertical scaling

-In case of large traffic, we detect a high load on your application and setup <b>a new larger Scaler</b>.
+In case of large traffic, we detect a high load on your application and set up <b>a new larger Scaler</b>.

-In case of low traffic, we detect a low load and setup <b>a new smaller Scaler</b>.
+In case of low traffic, we detect a low load and set up <b>a new smaller Scaler</b>.

 You give more power to your application by setting up a larger instance that will replace the previous one.
 The more the load, the larger the instance.